google/or-tools/README.md

 import { CpSat } from 'or-tools-wasm';
 ```

-This flow is verified with Vite.
-The worker script and WebAssembly files are
+This flow is verified with Vite and Webpack.
+The worker script and WebAssembly
-emitted automatically from the package import, with no manual copying into
+files are emitted automatically from the package import, with no manual copying
-`public/` or `static/` required.
+into `public/` or `static/` required.

+## Vite configuration

-For Vite dev mode, exclude `or-tools-wasm` from dependency optimization so Vite
+For Vite apps, keep `or-tools-wasm` out of dependency optimization so Vite
-handles the package's worker and WebAssembly URLs as source assets, and include
+handles the worker and WebAssembly URLs through its normal asset pipeline.
-`protobufjs` so Vite prebundles its CommonJS entry:
+`protobufjs` is CommonJS, so include it in dependency optimization.
+The worker
+runtime also needs ES module worker output:

 ```ts
 // vite.config.ts